Grievances & Due Process

 In situations where there is disagreement concerning the appropriateness of a particular accommodation or other perceived instance of discrimination, the student must lodge his/her complaint within five working days of receiving a decision of denial of accommodations/adjustments or of the perceived occurrence.

 The grievance procedure is as follows:

-- The student must discuss the situation with the Coordinator of Disabilities Services and faculty member, if involved.
-If no satisfactory resolution is reached,
+- The student must discuss the situation with the Coordinator of Disability Services and faculty member, if involved.
+If no satisfactory resolution is reached;

-- the student must appeal the decision to the Director of the Support Services Center.
-Should that decision be unsatisfactory,
+- the student must appeal the decision to the Director of the Support Services Center/ADA Compliance Officer

 Every attempt will be made by JWCC personnel to complete each phase of the above review process within five working days.